Sorry, you need to enable JavaScript to visit this website.

 Hey there!
 I'm a mathematical physicist in the making - I have a bachelor's in computational physics and am currently working on a master's in random matrix theory.
 I would love to work in academia and deeply appreciate outreach projects such as SigmaCamp, which I'm excited to be part of!
 Furthermore, I am trying to be a triathlete and can't live without my bicycle and small ThinkPad.
 I get highly excited about minor things, and with all that is human.
 Don't hesitate to talk to me about your niche interests - those are my favorites!

-Undergraduate at USP
+Undergraduate at MIT

 Daniela Brochero